About DAYBUE®

 How was DAYBUE studied?

-Because caregivers possess such a deep knowledge of their loved one, they contributed directly to the evaluation of the overall effectiveness of DAYBUE.
-Doctors evaluated if patients improved or got worse, while caregivers looked for changes in the signs and symptoms of Rett syndrome.
+Doctors evaluated if patients improved or got worse, while caregivers looked for changes in the symptoms of Rett syndrome.
+See the results from the clinical study below.

 Caregivers used the Rett Syndrome Behaviour Questionnaire (RSBQ) to evaluate changes in the signs and symptoms of Rett syndrome.